Can China broker peace between Russia and Ukraine? | DW | 10.03.2022

 "Since Russia and China agree that the current Ukraine crisis is provoked by the US and NATO, there is no inconsistency in China's tacit backing of Russia," he said.

-While some hope Chinese President Xi could use his influence to push Putin to the negotiating table, Bochkov believes no one in the world can have a hold on Putin.
+While some hope Chinese President Xi could use his influence to push Putin at the negotiating table, Bochkov believes no one in the world can have a hold on Putin.

 "He started all this, and he is resolute to push it to the very end," the expert said.
 "It's not a question of who could influence him, but a matter of when he decides that goals he had originally set are achieved."